PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ##  Implementing guardrail metrics in PostHog

-Now that you know all about guardrail metrics, it’s time to implement them in your A/B tests.
+Now that you know all about guardrail metrics, it’s time to implement them in your A/B tests in PostHog.
+To do this:

-1. Create an experiment in PostHog.
+1. Start by [creating an experiment](/docs/experiments/creating-an-experiment) in PostHog.

 2. Fill out the key name, variants, goal metric, and any other details.
 Adding details about the guardrail metrics to the description is useful.